Maha drama: Fadnavis back as CM, Ajit Pawar new deputy CM

 Pawar on Saturday described Ajit Pawar's decision an act of indiscipline.
 Claiming that the new BJP-led dispensation would not pass the floor test, he asserted that the Shiv Sena-NCP-Congress combine has the numbers and will form the government.
 Pawar addressed a press conference with Uddhav Thackeray after the stunning developments of the morning.

 They were then taken to Raj Bhavan, the two MLAs said.
-"Before we realised what was happening, we saw Devendra Fadnavis and Ajit Pawar being administered oath by Governor Bhagat Singh Koshyari," they said.
+"Before we realised what was happening, we saw Devendra Fadnavis and Ajit Pawar being administered oath by the Governor," they said.

 NCP MLA Dhananjay Munde, a staunch supporter of Ajit Pawar, was present at the meeting of party legislators at the Chavan centre in south Mumbai later in the day.
 Uddhav Thackeray hit out at the BJP for accusing the Shiv Sena of disrespecting people's mandate.